Talent Solutions administers compensation for all SHRA positions at NC State.

 SHRA Salary Increase Guidelines

-NC State’s Office of Human Resources has delegated authority for all salary actions that fall within OSHR salary guidelines, and do not exceed a cumulative raise of 20% from the employee’s base-salary rate on the previous June 30th, provided that we have delegated authority for the career-banded title.
-The 2016 Legislative Increase of 1.5% is not included in the cumulative 20% calculation.
+NC State’s Office of Human Resources has delegated authority for salary actions that fall within OSHR salary guidelines, and do not exceed a cumulative raise of 20% from the employee’s base-salary rate on the previous June 30th, provided that we have delegated authority for the career-banded title.
+The 2017 Legislative Increase of $1,000 is not included in the cumulative 20% calculation.

 Salary increases in any amount for a career-banded title for which NC State does not have delegated authority (or which results in an exemption from OSHR policy) must go to the UNC-System Office (UNC-SO) Human Resources for approval.
 UNC-SO approval is required for any permanent base-salary increase that exceeds a cumulative increase of 20% over the most recent June 30th base salary.
 Temporary salary increases are not included in this calculation.
 UNC-GA approval is also required for any temporary salary adjustment when the cumulative amount of current temporary adjustments exceeds 20% of the most recent June 30th base salary, or exceeds 12 months duration.
 In addition, as of July 2017, Board of Governors review and consultation is required for any salary adjustment 5% or greater that would result in annual compensation greater than $100,000. *

 *Please note that these guidelines may change at anytime and without notice.